 Sancho, also the secretary-general of the General Alliance of Workers Associations (Gawa), said the P50 to P100 wage increase they are planning to push is a "reasonable" amount.

-Sancho pointed out that there's a terrible erosion of purchasing power of the workers and unabated increases in the prices of basic goods and services.
+Sancho said there is a terrible erosion of purchasing power of workers and unabated increases in the prices of basic goods and services.

 In an earlier statement, the labor sector cited reports from the National Economic and Development Authority (Neda) showing that a Filipino worker is losing P23,000 annually due to coronavirus disease (Covid-19) pandemic.

-This means that there was a reduction in our nominal wage of P395 per day of about P82.95 per day.
+This meant that there was a reduction in our nominal wage of P395 per day of about P82.95 per day.

 Sancho said the real wage in the region is only P312 per day.

-Also, deductions on social benefits from the worker's wages would further reduce his take-home pay, Sancho said.
+Deductions on social benefits from the worker's wages would also further reduce their take-home pay, Sancho said.

 "The time for another round of wage increase is now.
-It is not only reasonable, it is an economic necessity for the workers," he stressed.
+It is not only reasonable, it is an economic necessity for the workers," he said.

-The Gawa official, moreover, expressed dismay as the RTWPB - Region 6 seemed "not aware" of the provision of Pera and other allowances like Cola, Emergency Cost of Living Allowance (Ecola) and Emergency Relief Assistance (ERA).
+The Gawa official also expressed dismay as the RTWPB-Western Visayas seemed "not aware" of the provision of Pera and other allowances like Cola, Emergency Cost of Living Allowance (Ecola) and Emergency Relief Assistance (ERA).